Economy Dollars Paid Each Month

 I grew up in a small town outside of Seattle, Washington, and moved to Bozeman to complete my undergrad at Montana State University with a Bachelor of Arts in Film and Theatre.
 I also hold a Master of Arts in Elementary Education from Western Governors University.
 Prior to teaching, I dedicated many years to coaching a youth synchronized swimming team, the Bozeman Stingrays.
 For the last decade, I’ve had the privilege of mentoring high school foreign exchange students in the Bozeman area.

 Other passions of mine beyond education include filmmaking, snowboarding, camping, international travel, and spending time with my family.
 I attend the Sundance Film Festival annually and make short films in my spare time.
+My students all know how much I love Rubik’s cubes and Duck Tape.

 I am thrilled to be part of the magnificent Monforton 5th grade team.
-I intend to incorporate filmmaking and theater into our 5th-grade curriculum.
-I’m also an avid believer in the work-hard, play-hard mentality and will encourage your student to find a balance between school, family, activities, and friends. is an honor to serve as your child’s teacher for the school year.
+I love to incorporate filmmaking and theater into our 5th-grade curriculum.
+I’m also an avid believer in the work-hard, play-hard mentality and will encourage your student to find a balance between school, family, activities, and friends.
+It is an honor to serve as your child’s teacher for the school year.
 I look forward to making this year memorable and exciting.

 In 5th Grade, student work is assessed in a different way.
 ‘Grades’ for each unit in each subject are divided into 3 parts: Progress, Process, and Performance.
 We call it ‘3P’s Assessment’.